mkiser/WTFJHT/CONTRIBUTING.md

 # So You Want To Contribute To WTF Just Happened Today?
+WTF Just Happened Today is a newsletter, blog, podcast, and community that chronicles the daily shock and awe in national politics.

-I'd love your help and input.
-This guide is to help you help me make contributing to WTF Just Happened Today as easy as possible, whether it's:
+But it's not possible without your help.
+This guide is to help you, help me make contributing to WTF Just Happened Today as easy as possible, whether it's:

 - Contributing a copyedit
 - Reporting a bug